piuppi/Proof-of-Concepts/AudimexEE/Reflected-XSS.md

 # Reflected XSS (Cross-Site-Scripting) in AudimexEE ver 14.1.0 (https://www.web-audimex.com)

 ### Overview

+AudimexEE is an audit software solution for large enterprises that fulfils highest demands in terms of the implementation of auditing processes and corporate structures surrounding a powerful and highly flexible audit universe.

-AudimexEE before **14.1.1** is vulnerable to Reflected XSS (Cross-Site-Scripting), allows remote attackers to inject arbitrary web script or HTML via '**action, cargo and panel**' parameters, that can lead in data leakage.
+#### Before **14.1.1** is vulnerable to Reflected XSS (Cross-Site-Scripting), allows remote attackers to inject arbitrary web script or HTML via '**action, cargo and panel**' parameters, that can lead in data leakage.

 ### Description
 Reflected cross-site scripting vulnerabilities arise when data is copied from a request and echoed into the application's immediate response in an unsafe way.
 The vulnerability is resent in the wal.fcgi, can be exploited via via POST request on '**action, cargo and panel**' parameters, using a payload for trigger the <IMG> HTML Tag.
 However it was possible to convert the request to use the GET method.